Rules for Effective Résumés

 - Be 100% truthful

 The rest is personal preference, though it’s recommended you get help from career advisors, professors, mentors, and other people who know a lot about résumés or your particular field of study.
-Ultimately, it needs to come down to what you want.
+Ultimately, it comes down to what you want.
 All we can give you are suggestions based on our experience.
 Here are some important points to remember:

-- Use active verbs to begin your descriptive lines (See Action Word List handout)
+- Use active verbs to begin your descriptive lines (See Action Word List)

 - Do not use personal pronouns (I, me, my)